henriqueleote/moviecentral-tmdb-api/README.md

 - **Components**:
   - API service functions are used to interact with the TMDb API, providing data to components such as `HomeView` and `MovieDetailView`.

+### Bootstrap

+- **Purpose**: Bootstrap is a popular CSS framework that provides pre-designed UI components and styles, simplifying the process of creating responsive and visually appealing websites.
+- **Components**:
+  - Bootstrap styles and components were used throughout the project to enhance the user interface and improve the overall design.

 ## Project Structure

 ### Components